hasan-tavakoli/bestseller-data-pipeline/README.md

-# BESTSELLER Data Pipeline Project
+# DBT Data Pipeline Project

 ## Project Overview
 This project builds an end-to-end data pipeline to process and analyze e-commerce transaction data.
 The goal is to extract data from CSV files, transform it, and load it into a data warehouse for analytics.